 - Foster productive ecosystems more resilient to climate change and human-caused stressors

-The public is invited to comment on the draft restoration plan through Jan.
+The public was invited to comment on the draft restoration plan through Jan.
 14, 2020.
-To review the plan and provide input, visit http://chehalisbasinstrategy.com/asrp/.
+To review the plan, visit http://chehalisbasinstrategy.com/asrp/.